Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 The vast majority of states don't have a law prohibiting deficiency judgments after deeds in lieu.
 So, the lender might decide to sue you for a deficiency judgment after a deed in lieu of foreclosure, assuming state law doesn't prevent it.
 If the lender plans on getting a deficiency judgment, the transaction documents usually will say that a balance remains after the transaction and include the deficiency amount.

 So, to avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must clearly say that the transaction fully satisfies the debt.
 If the deed in lieu of foreclosure agreement doesn't have a clause to this effect, the lender might file a lawsuit to get a deficiency judgment against you.
-Again, if the lender refuses to waive the deficiency, you can ask for a reduced amount.
+Again, if the lender refuses to waive the deficiency, you can request a reduced amount.

 And, like with a short sale, you might have a tax liability if the lender forgives some or all of the debt.